chidanandpujar/DataScience/README.md

-# datascience
-Data Science Info

-#Artificial Intelligence:
+Artificial Intelligence:

   https://www.youtube.com/watch?v=qYNweeDHiyU

-#AI vs ML:
+AI vs ML:
   https://www.youtube.com/watch?v=vdUQfoCwiNc

-#Machine Learning as an equation:
+Machine Learning as an equation:
   A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.
   Experience E is the information the machine processes using the taks T,